 There is no GSM/3G coverage outside Longyearbyen, so there is no Internet onboard the ship.
 However, there will be a satellite telephone onboard the ship that can be used for emergency contact only.

 The chefs will take your dietary requirements into their meal planning and ensure you receive tasty, healthy meals.
 Please ensure you list any dietary requirements on your photo tour sign-up form or email them to email@example.com.

 You should be in good general health and be able to walk reasonable distances, sometimes over uneven terrain.
 However, if you have problems walking on rough ground, you can enjoy the scenery closer to shore.
 Please notify us if you have any physical limitations.

 Seasickness depends on the individual.
 Typically a small percentage of people get seasick on any trip and most of these people are fine after a day or two at sea.
 If you’re particularly susceptible to seasickness, then it’s a good idea to talk to your doctor before trip time.
 Bring motion sickness tablets.

 As with all wild animals, we cannot guarantee you will see polar bears.
-However, the time of year we visit is when bears can be seen.
-The experienced leaders and crew are aware of the bear’s habitats and are well trained to spot these marvelous creatures in the wild.
+However, the time of year we visit is when bear numbers are at their peak, and the experienced leaders and crew are aware of the bear’s habitats and are well trained to spot these marvelous creatures in the wild.